-Monetary assets as at 30 June 2021 were comprised only of cash and cash equivalents, due from brokers and receivables.
-There were payables as monetary liabilities as at 30 June 2021.
+Monetary assets were comprised only of cash and cash equivalents, due from brokers and receivables.
+There were payables and due to brokers as monetary liabilities.

 The table at note 5(b) summarises the sensitivity of the Company's monetary and non-monetary assets and liabilities to foreign exchange risk.
-The analysis is based on the assumption that the Australian dollar weakened/strengthened by 10% (2020: 10%) against the foreign currencies to which the Company is significantly exposed.
+The analysis is based on the assumption that the Australian dollar weakened/strengthened by 10% (2021: 10%) against the foreign currencies to which the Company is significantly exposed.